Chapter 2

 Question: As one reflects upon verse 24 above, one may ask: "How can we die to sin and live for righteousness?"

-The answer to this question goes back to the fact that,
+The answer to this question goes back to the fact that Jesus physically rose from the dead.
+In other words,

 1 Corinthians 15:1-8